Apr 17, 2022

-You will now find over 7,400 pages in the artdeco-boulevard.de database.
+You will now find over 7,800 pages on artdeco-boulevard.de.

 The French fashion magazine La Coquette No. 167 for December 1926 displayed on 28 pages some 100 models of afternoon dresses, winter coats, street costumes and wedding dresses as well as elegant evening and ball gowns for festive dance events at the turn of the year 1926/27.